maivanquanbk/az204/README.md

     | Content cache | Many web pages are generated from templates that use static content such as headers, footers, banners.
 These static items shouldn't change often.
 Using an in-memory cache provides quick access to static content compared to backend datastores. |
     | Session store | This pattern is commonly used with shopping carts and other user history data that a web application may want to associate with user cookies |

+2. Best practices

+   **Memory management**:
+   - **Choose an eviction policy** that works for your application.
+The default policy for Azure Redis is volatile-lru, which means that only keys that have a TTL value set will be eligible for eviction.
+   - **Set an expiration value on your keys**.
+An expiration will remove keys proactively instead of waiting until there's memory pressure

-2. High availability for Azure Cache for Redis
+3. High availability for Azure Cache for Redis

     > Normally, a Redis client communicates with the primary node in a Redis cache for all read and write requests.
 Certain Redis clients can be configured to read from the replica node.